gdbooks/LegacyOpenGL/Chapter4/projections.md

 ##Perspective
 Altough orthographic projections can be interesting (not always in a good way) you need to create perspective projections to make realistic looking images.

+In a perspective projection, the further an object gets from the screen the smaller it becomes.
+Just like in the real world.
+This is commonly reffered to as __foreshortening__ (that term will probably never come up again)

+The viewing volume of a perspective projection is called a __frustum__ (that term will come up all the time), which looks like a pyramid with the top cut off.